felipelouza/lyndon-array/README.md

 |  9 | SACAK_LYN_13n          |  LA + SA |       O(n)      | 13n bytes             |       PREV       |
 | 10 | SACAK_LYN_9n           |  LA + SA |       O(n)      | 9n bytes              |                  |

+_Notes:_
+- BWT_INPLACE_LYN is a modification of the BWT-Inplace algorithm by Crochemore et al. \[3\] to also compute LA.

+- SACAK_LYN is a modification of the suffix sorting algorithm SACAK by Nong \[4\] to also compute LA.

 **Run a test:**

 ```c